EliziumNet/Loopz/resources/docs/bulk-renamer.md

 It is advised that users always run with *WhatIf* enabled for new invocations of Rename-Many, so that the results can be confirmed before being actioned for real.
 When unexpected results occur, the user can specify the *Diagnose* parameter to ensure that named capture groups are working as expected.
 Readers are also directed to use other 3rd party resources to debug regex patterns such as [regex101](https://regex101.com).

-* incorrect use of double quotes on formatter parameters; use single quotes to avoid incorrect interpolation
+* incorrect use of double quotes on formatter parameters; use single quotes to avoid incorrect interpolation.
+(See [Formatters Must Use Single Quotes](#using.formatters-must-use-single-quotes))
 * use PCRE compatible patterns.
 Eg, for named capture groups some regex engines use '(P?\<name\>)', this form will not work with Rename-Many, so make sure the correct syntax is being used in regex definitions.
 * mixing up *Paste* with *With*